SFDO-Tooling/Metecho/CONTRIBUTING.rst

 missing from the served translation files.
 To resolve, add the missing key:value translations to ``locales/<language>/translation.json``.

+This applies to the server code too, except no error will be raised.
+Therefore, you should use string literals everywhere in server-side code that might be exposed to the frontend, to properly generate translation files.
+See error message handling in ``metashare/api/sf_run_flow.py`` for an example.

 .. _user language is auto-detected at runtime: https://github.com/i18next/i18next-browser-languageDetector